Journalism Internships Abroad in South Africa

 - Start dates: Flexible

-As a Journalism intern in South Africa, you will be working for a local magazine produced by Projects Abroad.
+As a Journalism intern in South Africa you will be working for a local magazine produced by Projects Abroad, the Cape Chameleon.
 You can also contribute to Voices of the World, an online global journal encouraging 16-25 year olds to express ideas and exchange stories.
-Based in a suburb of Cape Town, our Journalism internships are perfect for anyone wanting some extra experience to get their career off the ground, or for established journalists looking for a change of scenery and to promote journalism among youth.
+Based in a suburb of Cape Town, our Journalism internships are ideal for students and graduates wanting practical experience to help launch their journalism career, or for established journalists on a career break.

-The South African media is one of the most progressive and best developed of any African country, despite the difficulties it faces by having such a broad demographic – 11 national languages!
-English is one of the main languages used in the South African media and all volunteers are expected have strong English skills.
+The South African media is one of the most progressive and best developed of any African country, despite the difficulties it faces by having such a broad demographic, as well as 11 national languages.
+English is one of the main languages used in the South African media.

 International Journalism Internships in South Africa

 Journalism interns can write for the Projects Abroad magazine, Cape Chameleon, and the Cape Chameleon website.
-The Cape Chameleon is a free community magazine with well researched, feature-length articles that focus on important local and global issues.
+The Cape Chameleon is a community magazine featuring a variety of topics, and all articles need to be well-researched and balanced.

-At the Cape Chameleon, you will work on a variety of topics and have the chance to research, interview, write, and edit articles for the magazine and the website.
-You will also have the option to take photos for your stories and for social media pages plus make short videos if you are interested in these areas.
+At the Cape Chameleon, you can work on a variety of topics and have the chance to research, interview, write, and edit articles for the magazine and the website.
+You will also have the option to take photos for your stories and for social media pages or make short videos if you are interested in these areas.

-Interning at the Cape Chameleon will give you a real opportunity to get involved, whether it be interviewing a local teacher, musician, or athlete or finding out local opinions on the latest hot topic in South African society.
-You may travel to meet a local small business owner who is upset by a government decision, or you may be managing the magazine’s social media updates and reporting on what the other reporters are doing.
+Interning at Cape Chameleon will give you an opportunity to get involved with practical journalism work.
+You could find yourself interviewing a local teacher, musician, or sportsman, or finding out local opinions on the latest South African sports debate.
+You may travel to meet a local small business owner who is upset by a government decision, or you may be managing the magazine’s social media updates and reporting on what the other interns and volunteers in South Africa are doing.

 Voices of the World – Online Journalism

-Journalism interns in South Africa also contribute to Voices of the World, an online weekly newspaper and magazine that allows aspiring young journalists to express their views, engage in dialogue, and learn about one another through journalistic exploration of topics that greatly affect our world today and their world tomorrow.
+Journalism interns in South Africa who choose to work at Cape Chameleon may also contribute to Voices of the World.
+Voices of the World is an online magazine that allows aspiring young journalists from all over the world to express their views, engage in dialogue, and learn about one another through journalistic exploration of topics that greatly affect the world today and in the future.

 As an aspiring journalist, it has been really good to get some real life experience.
 It has given me the opportunity to challenge myself, to think independently.
 I’m given freedom at work, but also support when I need advice.
 I work on a variety of things, from the death of Amy Winehouse to the problems of overfishing.
 It stretches you and keeps you fresh.
 It has been a real learning experience.
 I can’t wait to see my words in print!
 Read more...